mehuled/voice-assistant-for-linux/README.md

 This script recursively goes through various directories under */home* like *Documents*, *Videos*, *Pictures*, *Downloads*, *Music*, *Videos*, *Movies* and lists the top files by size among all the files.

 **NOTE** - Only common directories like listed above are recursively searched to save unneccessarily going through system files that makes the script take a little more time.
 To scan all directories pass the command line argument 'all' to the script 'topFiles.py' i.e run `python topFiles all`.
+(This might take more time than usual)

 To list n number of files on the system by size, provide n as a command line argument to the script *topFiles.py* for e.g *To see top 50 files by size on your system run*
 ``` python topFiles.py 50 ```